 The escalating laughs of What's Up, Doc? reach something of a deafening crescendo during the film's final third, which is comprised wholly of a pull-out-all-the-stops, cross-town, entire-cast, slapstick chase scene to end all chase scenes.
 The sheer number of stunts and gags that follow one after another in quick succession begs a repeat viewing just to take it all in.
 Ingenious, breathtaking, and refreshingly free of CGI, it's one of those rapidly vanishing movie thrills: the live-action action scene.
 And if you don't think this kind of thing is easy to pull off, dig up a copy of Steven Spielberg's woefully unfunny chaotic comedy 1941.
 Talk about a lot of sound and fury signifying nothing.

 Surprisingly (at least to me, anyway), What's Up, Doc? was the first Barbra Streisand film I ever saw.
-When I was a kid, I had this image of her as a contemporary of Judy Garland and Peggy Lee, a possibly middle-aged woman who wore gowns and piled-up hair on these boring TV specials where she didn't do anything but stand there and sing slow songs.
-She didn't dance or wear mini skirts like Nancy Sinatra or Lulu, so I got it in my mind that she was an entertainer for "old people" (more
+When I was a kid, I had this image of her as a contemporary of Judy Garland and Peggy Lee; a possibly middle-aged entertainer who wore gowns, piled-up hair, and sang slow songs while standing stock still on those boring (to me then) TV specials and variety shows.
+She didn't dance like Joey Heatherton or wear mini skirts like Nancy Sinatra, so I got it in my mind that she was an entertainer for "old people" (more

 In the intervening years since What's Up, Doc?, it seems as if a sense of desperation has crept into contemporary comedies.
 Filmmakers clueless to the intricacies of the genre invariably resort to the easy-out of the gross and scatological, or they lazily attempt to pad out a one-joke TV skit to feature film length.